albar965/littlenavmap-manual/en/MENUS.md

 #### ![Show Sun Shading](../images/icons/mapshadow.png "Show Sun Shading") Show Sun Shading {#show-sun-shading}

-Enables the display of a sun shadow on the globe.
+Enables the display of sun shading on the globe.
 This works in both projections `Mercator` and `Spherical`.

 You can change the time source with the `Sun Shading Time` menu below.
 The shadow darkness can be changed in the dialog `Options` on tab `Map Display`.

-See [Sun Shadow](SUNSHADOW.md) for more information.
+See [Sun Shading](SUNSHADOW.md) for more information.

 #### Sun Shading Time {#show-sun-shading-time}